DONATE

 Bloomingdale’s Art Gallery | Lenox Square

-NBAF is excited to partner with Bloomingdale’s and Atlanta Fashion Week to celebrate Black artistic excellence with an art exhibition of works from the National Black Arts Festival Fine Art Print Collection.
+NBAF has been excited to partner with Bloomingdale’s and Atlanta Fashion Week to celebrate Black artistic excellence with an art exhibition of works from the National Black Arts Festival Fine Art Print Collection.
 NBAF commissioned these artists to create original works between 1988 and 2007, supporting Black artists while expanding the visibility, preservation, and appreciation of Black visual culture.
-Many of the prints in the collection were printed and published by the Brandywine Workshop in Philadelphia, Pennsylvania, and the Experimental Printmaking Institute in Lafayette, Pennsylvania.

 The Bloomberg Philanthropies Public Art Challenge continues with the Thriving Together Atlanta Mobile Art Experience, a roving, immersive platform for public art, healing, and education.
 Designed to meet people where they are, the Mobile Art Bus serves as both a literal and symbolic vehicle for wellness, storytelling, and cultural expression.
 At each stop, the bus hosts a curated salon experience which includes a performance, education and healing arts.
 All delivered within or around the mobile bus environment.
 Join Us!
 The Mobile Art Experience is part of the Bloomberg Philanthropies Public Art Challenge which is in partnership with The City of Atlanta Mayor’s Office of Cultural Affairs and Out of Hand Theater.
 The Mobile Art Experience has been designed and curated by NEXT Atlanta.